lin1328/ruri/doc/USAGE.md

 When running a container, ruri needs to mount some directories on it.
 And after running the container, you can use `-U` option to umount a container.
 This option needs to be run with root(sudo).
+Behavior note: This option will also kill all processes in the container.
 WARNING: Always do `sudo ruri -U /path/to/container` before you removing the container.
 ***********************************
 ```